5 Killer Content Marketing Opportunities I’ll Bet You’re Missing (We Were Too)

 Frankly, we thought we were hot shit

-We were (and remain) a small team of four digital marketers driving more than 100,000 people to our website every month, with organic content.
-We had content ranking in the top 3 for over 1,300 search queries.
+We were (and remain) a small team of four digital marketers driving more than 100,000 people to our website every month with organic content.
+We had a content ranking in the top 3 for over 1,300 search queries.

 Then we started talking with Andy Crestodina, an SEO and content marketing guru of the first order, though you’ll never hear him admit it.

 On a call, Andy took us on a stroll through Google Search Console and showed us a few content optimization tips and techniques he’s picked up over 16 years as a Web strategist, speaker, and writer.
 Turned out we’d been missing some big opportunities, and Andy’s tour was raising all sorts of questions like: